(Updated November 30, 2023)

-As women, we often learned our role from a young age, and take on lots of the holiday responsibilities.
+We often learned our role from a young age, and take on most of the holiday responsibilities.
 Today, girls today still have more chores and less allowance than boys, as highlighted in the NYT article, "A generationally perpetuated pattern: Girls do more chores."
 No wonder the holidays can be overwhelming for many women, who feel more stress than their male counterparts about how their home looks or whether all the presents will be purchased in time.

 Men are four times as likely as women to not do anything in preparation for the holidays.
 Forty-eight percent of women say they do it all.